Hurco Companies, Inc. (NASDAQ:HURC) to Issue Quarterly Dividend of $0.12

 Hurco Companies has increased its dividend payment by an average of 0.1% annually over the last three years and has increased its dividend every year for the last 5 years.

-Separately, ValuEngine cut Hurco Companies from a “buy” rating to a “hold” rating in a research report on Thursday, December 5th.
+Separately, ValuEngine downgraded shares of Hurco Companies from a “buy” rating to a “hold” rating in a research report on Thursday, December 5th.

 Hurco Companies, Inc, an industrial technology company, designs, manufactures, and sells computerized machine tools to companies in the metal cutting industry worldwide.
 The company offers general purpose computerized machine tools, such as vertical machining centers and turning centers.
 It also provides computer numerical control (CNC) machine tools; machine tools with computer control systems; and industry standard CNC controls, including Fanuc, Siemens, Mitsubishi, or Heidenhain.